aragy/ProjetoGenJustica_chatDoc/README.md

 # ProjetoGenJustica_chatDoc

-**ProjetoGenJustica_chatDoc** is a modularized AI-powered solution that allows for processing PDFs, generating embeddings, and performing question-answering tasks over legal documents using advanced machine learning models.
+**ProjetoGenJustica_chatDoc** is a Proof of Concept (POC) modularized AI-powered solution that allows for processing PDFs, generating embeddings, and performing question-answering tasks over legal documents using advanced machine learning models.
 ## Project Structure

    - `qa_pipeline_service`: Handles the processing of PDFs, generating embeddings, and performing vector-based searches.